 34) Eggleaf Twayblade (Listera ovata)

 This orchid grows wild in habitats across much of the moderately cooler climates of Europe and Asia.
-It can be found sprouting up in meadows, moorlands, woods, and dune slacks.
-Unlike most of its cousins, the eggleaf twayblade keeps a fairly low profile with slender racemes and modest greenish-yellow blossoms that tend to blend into the surrounding scenery.
+It can be found sprouting in meadows, moorlands, woods, and dune slacks.
+Unlike most of its cousins, the eggleaf twayblade keeps a relatively low profile with slender racemes and modest greenish-yellow blossoms that tend to blend into the surrounding scenery.

 Native To: | Europe and Asia |